geekiam/website/static/posts/serverless-netlify-faunadb-gridsome.md

 You'll notice that in this file we import our `collection.js`  file which contains our two variable values we set previously.
 We also import the Fauna dependency we installed, and we also access the Secret we configured.

-Once we have thos details with instantiate the Fauna DB client and create a Collection and associated Index.
+Once we have those details with instantiate the Fauna DB client and create a Collection and associated Index.
 ```javascript
 #!/usr/bin/env node
 /* use with `netlify dev:exec <path-to-this-file>` */